erisvaldojunior/react-native-new-canvas/README.md

 # react-native-new-canvas

-Modern iOS/Android Native Canvas component for React Native (uses SwiftUI Canvas and Kotlin android.graphics.Canvas under the hood).
+Modern iOS/Android Native Canvas component for React Native.

+For iOS, uses Swift language and Core Graphics Framework.
+For Android, uses Kotlin language and Android Graphics Framework.

 It is designed to follow the same API of HTML ```<canvas>```, which is great for cross-platform projects (Android+iOS+Web) because they can use pretty much the same code just replacing ```<NewCanvas>``` for ```<canvas>``` on Web.